-World Car-Free Day is an international holiday that people can choose to celebrate by giving up their cars for the day.
+World Car-Free Day is an international holiday that has risen to prominence in recent years, one which encourages people to give up their cars for the day.
 Some places like London even choose to observe this holiday on an official level, closing down city-centers and hosting festivals in the streets to welcome people onto the streets and provide a different perspective on urban areas traditionally dominated by cars.

 London Car Free Day | PC: Commons